cake-tech/cakewallet-guides/docs/cryptos/bitcoin-cash.md

 ## Seed format

-We use the Electrum seed format.
-We support restoring seeds generated in the Electrum seed format, not the BIP39 format or other formats.
+We use the BIP39 seed format.